Britannia Coin Value with Gold | Gold Britannia Prices in Las Vegas

 When the gold Britannia was first minted in 1987 until 2012, its gold content was 91.7% fine gold or 22-karats, with the remaining 8.3% being copper until 1989 and silver in 1990 onwards.
 In 2012, the Royal Mint switched to using .9999 fine gold or 24-karats.

 The most recent release of the Britannia in 2013 saw the Royal Mint move to a 99.99% pure gold version of the coin.
-The Britannia is legal tender in the UK and so is capital gains tax exempt for UK investors, and, since the Britannia meets the requirements for EU investment gold, it can be purchased free of VAT across the European Union.
+The Gold Britannia price stems from its status as a legal tender in the UK and so is capital gains tax exempt for UK investors, and, since Britannia meets the requirements for EU investment gold, it can be purchased free of VAT across the European Union.

-The coins typically have one troy ounce of gold and a face value of £100.
-It is also available in other size denominations of ½, ¼, and 1/10 of a troy ounce with the corresponding face values of £50, £25, and £10.
+The coin is available in other size denominations of ½, ¼, and 1/10 of a troy ounce with the corresponding face values of £50, £25, and £10.
 Two more sizes were released in 2013 a 5-ounce coin with a face value of £500 and a 1/20 of a troy ounce with a face value of £5.